JonnyLeeHJ/zmk-config/KEYMAP_GUIDE.md

 - **Layer order matters** - Higher numbered layers are "on top"
 - **Backup your keymap** before major changes
 - **Use comments** to document your customizations
+- **Practice the Engrammer layout** - It may take time to adapt from QWERTY

 ## 🔗 **Useful Resources**